-1. Why Is My Sink Gurgling?
+1. Why Won't My Sink Stop Gurgling?

-Fortunately, this issue is relatively easy to solve:
+Fortunately, this problem is simple to correct:

 2. Why Is My Sink Not Draining?